qaz957/Predicting_AQI_with_Economics/README.md

 Can the Air Quality of a U.S. county be determined based on the industry employment percentages? (in the years 2010, 2015, 2019)

+Can the data model determine which indistries are most impactful towards air quality?

 What are the limitations of decision tree modelling for determining trends and predictive analytics?

 ### Data